Counting Subgraphs in Somewhere Dense Graphs: Introduction

 where the sum is over all isomorphism classes of all graphs.
 By a classic result of Dalmau and Jonsson~\cite{DalmauJ04}, computing $\#\homs{H}{G}$ is not fixed-parameter tractable for $H$ of unbounded treewidth, unless ETH fails.
-Hence, if we could prove that an FPT algorithm for computing $\#\subs{M_k}{G}$ yields an FPT algorithm for computing $\#\homs{H}{G}$ for some $H$ whose treewidth grows with $k$, we would conclude that computing $\#\subs{M_k}{G}$ is not fixed-parameter tractable unless ETH fails.
+Hence, if we could use~\eqref{eq:intro_hombasis} to show that an FPT algorithm for computing $\#\subs{M_k}{G}$ yields an FPT algorithm for computing $\#\homs{H}{G}$ for some $H$ whose treewidth grows with $k$, we would conclude that computing $\#\subs{M_k}{G}$ is not fixed-parameter tractable unless ETH fails.
 This is what~\cite{CurticapeanDM17} indeed prove.
-The idea is to apply~\eqref{eq:intro_hombasis} not to $G$ itself, but to several carefully chosen host graphs $\hat{G}$ such that $\#\homs{H}{\hat{G}}$ tells us $\#\homs{H}{G}$.
-Several graphs~$\hat{G}$ are used in order to obtain a large linear system whose unknowns are all the terms $\#\homs{H}{\hat{G}}$ such that $a_k \ne 0$.
-There are only finitely many such terms since $a_k$ has finite support; hence, if the system has sufficiently many equations, then we may be able to solve it (using an oracle for the calls to $\#\subs{M_k}{\hat{G}}$) and retrieve all those terms.
-If among them is some $H$ of high treewidth, then we are done.
+The idea is to apply~\eqref{eq:intro_hombasis} not to $G$, but to a set of carefully chosen graphs $\hat{G}_1,\ldots,\hat{G}_{\ell}$ such that the counts $\#\homs{M_k}{\hat{G}_1},\ldots,\#\homs{M_k}{\hat{G}_{\ell}}$ can be used to solve a linear system and infer $\#\homs{H}{G}$ for all $H$ appearing on the right-hand side of~\eqref{eq:intro_hombasis}.